amityleo/Gemini-Enterprise/README.md

-# 🚀 Gemini Connector Concepts

-You are a learning specialist.

-I am new in the Gemini Enterprise product and my scope of work is currently with the Gemini Enterprise https://docs.cloud.google.com/gemini/enterprise/docs/connectors/introduction-to-connectors-and-data-stores

-I have experience on other ALML products within the Google Cloud, like Vertex AI and my specialization is Data Engineering.

-Considering those, teach me about the Gemini Enterprise connector and provide me a info graph or please create a plain-text ASCII architecture diagram for the a sample Gemini Enterprise app building customer use case workflow:

-Format requirements:
-1. Use simple text boxes (using +, -, |) for the components.
-2. Use arrows (v, ->) to show the flow of data or the call path.
-3. Add brief, plain-English annotations to the right of each box explaining what happens at that step.
-4. If there is a known issue or bottleneck, point an arrow to it in the diagram.
-5. Below the diagram, provide a brief step-by-step summary of how the data flows.

-Welcome to the beginner-friendly guide for navigating the Google Cloud Vertex AI ecosystem.
-This repository helps new users understand which product to use for their specific artificial intelligence and machine learning needs.
-Often people confused which product to use and what is the difference between the products within the vertex AI and different use cases.
-Hence I am preparing this guide to understand the difference between the product and simple word describtions.

-## Vertex AI Studio
+## What is Google Connector?

-- A connector is a set of Google-managed infrastructure, applications, and processes that can be thought of as an "ETL in a box."
-Its primary role is to integrate with source systems

-- Connectors authenticate themselves and fetch documents and identities (for Access Control Lists - ACLs) from source systems
+A connector is a set of Google-managed infrastructure, applications, and processes that can be thought of as an "ETL in a box."
+Its primary role is to integrate with source systems.
+Connectors authenticate themselves and fetch documents and identities (for Access Control Lists - ACLs) from source systems.
+There are two types of connector in Google Gemini Enterprise:

-- Native Conenctor - These connectors fetch documents and index them internally, consuming storage space
+1. Native Conenctor - These connectors fetch documents and index them internally, consuming storage space
-- Federated Connector - Unlike Native connectors, these do not fetch documents.
+2. Federated Connector - Unlike Native connectors, these do not fetch documents.
 Instead, they perform remote searches at the time of data blending (at request time)

-I appreciate your time

-- Azure Synaps, Azure AD,

-- ETL,ELT,Hadoop cluster,  PubSub, BQ, Dataproc, Dataflow
+There are a few concepts that are important to understand:

+- **Retrieval-Augmented Generation (RAG):** is an AI framework that improves Large Language Model (LLM) accuracy by fetching relevant, up-to-date data from external, trusted knowledge bases before generating a response.
+Give more context to the LLM to generate more accurate and avoid hallucinations.

-Data Stores: Think of these as managed search indexes.
+- **Data Stores:** Think of these as managed search indexes.
 Depending on the source format, Gemini Enterprise automatically creates a structured data store (auto-detecting the schema) or an unstructured data store (handling PDFs, DOCX, HTML, etc.).

-Ingestion vs. Federation: Ingestion indexes the data into Google's storage infrastructure (yielding the highest search and generative quality), whereas Federation queries the external source in real-time without storing the data in Google Cloud (saving storage, but at the cost of search speed and ranking quality).
+- **Ingestion vs. Federation:** Ingestion indexes the data into Google's storage infrastructure (yielding the highest search and generative quality), whereas Federation queries the external source in real-time without storing the data in Google Cloud (saving storage, but at the cost of search speed and ranking quality).

-Data Syncs (Entity & Identity): The connector doesn't just pull the payload (Entity data like Jira tickets or SharePoint docs); it also runs Identity syncs to pull Access Control Lists (ACLs).
+- **Data Syncs (Entity & Identity):** The connector doesn't just pull the payload (Entity data like Jira tickets or SharePoint docs); it also runs Identity syncs to pull Access Control Lists (ACLs).
 This ensures that when a user asks Gemini a question, it only generates answers based on documents that the specific user is authorized to see.

-Data Federation vs Data ingestion (indexing)

-Retrieval-Augmented Generation (RAG) is an AI framework that improves Large Language Model (LLM) accuracy by fetching relevant, up-to-date data from external, trusted knowledge bases before generating a response.
-Give more context to the LLM to generate more accurate and avoid hallucinations

 >> connector create vertex AI search index so that Gemini can use it